semanticdatalayer/SML/sml-reference/datasets.md

 - **Type:** string
 - **Required:** Y

-When the AtScale engine starts an incremental build, the `grace_period` determines how far back in time the engine looks for updates to rows in the dataset; for example, one week or 15 days.
+When the semantic engine starts an incremental build, the `grace_period` determines how far back in time the engine looks for updates to rows in the dataset; for example, one week or 15 days.